MicrosoftDocs/m365copilot-docs/docs/faq.md

 #### What are the differences between Copilot Studio and Azure AI Studio?

-THe differences are the scope, customization, and integration they offer.
+The differences are the scope, customization, and integration they offer.

 **Copilot Studio** comes with low-code features for users who prefer the approach.
 It applies AI to create chatbot and copilots with a range of features such as AI integration and easy deployment across various channels.